w4rgrum/terraschema/README.md

 Note: All of these fields are optional.

+Note: Multiple `validation` blocks may be specified in one `variable` block.
+In this case, terraschema will try and apply each of the validation conditions to the variable.

 This `variable` is translated into the following format in the `reader` package, so that it can be used by the rest of the application:

 ```Go